MITLibraries/transmogrifier/README.md

 ## Description

-TIMDEX ingests records from various sources with different metadata formats, necessitating an application to transform those source records to a common metadata format.
+TIMDEX ingests records from various sources with different metadata formats, necessitating an application to transform those source records to a common metadata format, the TIMDEX data model in this case.
 This application processes both XML and JSON source records and outputs a JSON file of records formatted according to the TIMDEX data model.

 ```mermaid
 ---